Northolt Tunnel: Construction

-The first two TBMs, with a cutter-head diameter of 9.82 m, were designed to bore through Lambeth Group rock, chalk and London Clay, and will assemble 4,220 tunnel segment rings each.
+The first two TBMs, with a cutter-head diameter of 9.82 m, were designed to bore through Lambeth Group rock, chalk and London Clay, and assemble 4,220 tunnel segment rings each.
 They are named Caroline (after astronomer Caroline Herschel) and Sushila (after local school teacher Sushila Hirani, Lead for STEM at Greenford High School), arrived at the West Ruislip launch site to dig the western section of the tunnel in December 2021; with TBM Sushila launching on 6 October 2022 and Caroline following suit on 27 October.

 The second pair of TBMs named Emily (after midwife and former Ealing mayor Emily Sophie Taylor) and Anne (after education reformer and philanthropist Lady Anne Byron), arrived at the Victoria Road Crossover Box for assembly and launch in late October 2023.
 These TBMs, with a cutter-head diameter of 9.08 m, were designed to bore through London Clay.
 Emily launched on 25 February 2024, with Anne following suit in April.

 The tunnels were all completed by 26 June 2025.
 The TBMs, each weighing approximately 2,050 tonnes, excavated 4.16 million tonnes of London Clay, advancing at a peak of 38 m a day.
-The TBMs installed 94,233 segments, weighing 7 tonnes each, to form 14,300 tunnel rings in total.
+The TBMs, excavating 4,160,000 tonnes of London Clay, installed 94,233 segments, weighing 7 tonnes each, to form 14,300 tunnel rings in total.
 Excavated material was removed using a conveyor system to HS2's London Logistics Hub at Willesden Euro Terminal for reuse in other areas.

+Construction of the 34 cross passages was completed by April 2026, with 11 constructed using a ground freezing technique due to water bearing soils paired with a high water table in the western section.